NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   ==============================  =======================================================  =======================================  =============
-  outside                         Ambient environment                                      Weather data                             Any ground                                                                                   EnergyPlus calculation                   Any living space                    Above-grade conditioned floor area                       EnergyPlus calculation                   Any attic - vented                                                                           EnergyPlus calculation                   Any attic - unvented                                                                         EnergyPlus calculation                   Any basement - conditioned          Below-grade conditioned floor area                       EnergyPlus calculation                   Any basement - unconditioned                                                                 EnergyPlus calculation                   Any crawlspace - vented                                                                      EnergyPlus calculation                   Any crawlspace - unvented                                                                    EnergyPlus calculation                   Any garage                          Single-family garage (not shared parking)                EnergyPlus calculation                   Any other housing unit              E.g., conditioned adjacent unit or conditioned corridor  Same as living space                     SFA/MF only other heated space              E.g., shared laundry/equipment space                     Avg of living space/outside; min of 68F  SFA/MF only
+  outside                         Ambient environment                                      Weather data                             Any ground                                                                                   EnergyPlus calculation                   Any living space                    Above-grade conditioned space maintained at setpoint     EnergyPlus calculation                   Any attic - vented                                                                           EnergyPlus calculation                   Any attic - unvented                                                                         EnergyPlus calculation                   Any basement - conditioned          Below-grade conditioned space maintained at setpoint     EnergyPlus calculation                   Any basement - unconditioned                                                                 EnergyPlus calculation                   Any crawlspace - vented                                                                      EnergyPlus calculation                   Any crawlspace - unvented                                                                    EnergyPlus calculation                   Any crawlspace - conditioned        Below-grade conditioned space maintained at setpoint     EnergyPlus calculation                   Any garage                          Single-family garage (not shared parking)                EnergyPlus calculation                   Any other housing unit              E.g., conditioned adjacent unit or conditioned corridor  Same as living space                     SFA/MF only other heated space              E.g., shared laundry/equipment space                     Avg of living space/outside; min of 68F  SFA/MF only